hibiken/asynq/README.md

 **Status**: The library is currently undergoing **heavy development** with frequent, breaking API changes.

-> ☝️ **Important Note**: Current major version is zero (`v0.x.x`) to accomodate rapid development and fast iteration while getting early feedback from users (_feedback on APIs are appreciated!_).
+> ☝️ **Important Note**: Current major version is zero (`v0.x.x`) to accommodate rapid development and fast iteration while getting early feedback from users (_feedback on APIs are appreciated!_).
 The public API could change without a major version update before `v1.0.0` release.

 ## Quickstart